top of page

 • Aug 18

-• 2 min read
+• 3 min read

-On August 16, 2025, Minister of Labour Patty Hadju announced a back-to-work order for the ongoing Air Canada flight attendant strike, aiming to resolve the labor dispute swiftly.
-However, this decision appears to have misjudged the pulse of Canadian public opinion, particularly regarding who they support in this conflict.
+On August 16, 2025, Minister of Labour Patty Hadju announced a back-to-work order for the ongoing Air Canada flight attendant strike.
+The goal was to resolve the labor dispute swiftly.
+However, this decision seems to have misjudged Canadian public opinion.
+Many Canadians are supporting the flight attendants rather than the union or management.
+This highlights concerns over unfair work practices, particularly the policy of not paying flight attendants until the plane doors close.

 The chart tracks posts in traditional and social media from August 12 to August 18, 2025, of the Air Canada strike across four categories: Government, Cupe, Air Canada Bail Out, and Flight Attendants.